rhayman/ephysiopy/docs/api/ephysiopy/common/rhythmicity/index.rst

-      Iterates through a directory tree and finds the path to the Ripple Detector plugin data and returns its location
+      Iterates through a directory tree and finds the path to the Ripple Detector plugin data and returns its location.

+      :param trial_root: The root directory of the trial.
+      :type trial_root: Path
+      :param \*\*kwargs: Additional keyword arguments.
+      :type \*\*kwargs: dict

+      :returns: The path to the ripple TTL data.
+      :rtype: Path